sequenceiq/docker-dind/README.md

 docker run -it --rm --privileged -e LOG=file sequenceiq/dind
 ```

-It will start a Docker daemon i the background (unix:///var/run/docker.sock)
+It will start a Docker daemon in the background (unix:///var/run/docker.sock)
-and provide a `bash` session where you can play with a vanilla docker
+and provide a `bash` session where you can play with a vanilla Docker
 environment:
  - no images pulled
  - no containers